 When I started homeschooling I researched curriculum like crazy.
 When you consider how many subjects you want to teach and then add up all the books you want to use, you go into sticker shock.
+But I needed to know where to buy used homeschool books.

 If you were to buy everything new, for some of us, you would not be able to afford to eat.
 Which is horrible because it is upsetting to think that the decision to homeschool would be based on money, however, it is an issue you can’t ignore.